 Audio interfaces are not a necessity but they are a nice upgrade in your studio set-up.
 This tool is definitely a valuable asset for your music production in the long term.

 Why do I need acoustic treatment?

-Nonetheless, what all of these products have in common is that they are part of the first tools you should consider when starting out to produce music.
-Without a DAW (article: What is a DAW?) you are nothing, but an incomplete setup won’t take you any further.
-If physical tools are a must, one should not underestimate the power of learning.
-In that respect, music theory (article: music theory) constitutes one (if not the most) important knowledge you can acquire in your path to proficiency.
+What all of these products have in common is that they are the first tools you should consider when starting out to produce music.
+Without a DAW (article: What is a DAW?) you can’t make music, but an incomplete setup won’t take you any further.
+While physical tools are essential, one should not underestimate the power of learning.
+Music theory (article: music theory) constitutes one (if not the most) important knowledge you can acquire in your path to proficiency.